adsc-hls/fcuda/README.md

 this skeleton.
 Some of them will be much more complex.
 And this model also does not guarantee the most optimization of the FCUDA generated code.
 One must study the CUDA kernel thoroughly to make decision of how to insert FCUDA pragma annotations in a smart way to have a good performance.

-- For more information and better insight on FCUDA, you can read an old README file in `fcuda_src/README.kg`.
-This file lists several issues of FCUDA, some has been fixed and some has not to dated.

 ##Relevant Publication
 + [1] MCUDA: An Efficient Implementation of CUDA Kernels for Multi-Core CPUs (John et al.).